Wiredcraft/backupallthethings/README.md

 # Disclaimer

 The `devops-backup` tool is in early development stage and may break, erase data, corrupt filesytem, burn trees, spill coffee on your keyboard and may even be responsible for global warming (who knows!).
-Use at your own risk. [devo.ps](http://devo.ps) is in no way reponsible in the event of something wrong happen.
+Use at your own risk. [devo.ps](http://devo.ps) is in no way responsible in the event of something wrong happen.

 # License